zacfrulloni/Prompt-Engineering-Holy-Grail/README.md

 If you find this project helpful, consider supporting me!
 You can [sponsor me on GitHub](https://github.com/sponsors/zacfrulloni) or [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/zazacattack).
 Your support helps me continue maintaining and improving this repository.
 Thank you! 🙏

+## 9. License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+© 2024 [zac frulloni].
+All rights reserved.